JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 ## Troubleshooting tips

 In your implementation, you might stumble into some issues.
-Here are few tips to help you to troubleshoot:
+Here are a few tips to help you to troubleshoot:

-### App Service authentication isues
+### App Service authentication issues

 If you're having issues with App Service authentication, you might want to start by analyzing with browser developer tools and pay special attention to the _redirect url_: